naacl-org/naacl-2021-website/_pages/calls/papers-final.md

 ## Submission Types & Requirements

 Following the previous conferences, NAACL-HLT 2021 will be open for two types of submissions: long and short papers.
 Author guidelines will be published at the conference webpage.
 Submission is electronic, using the Softconf START conference management for both long and short papers.
+The submission site is now available at [https://www.softconf.com/naacl2021/papers/](https://www.softconf.com/naacl2021/papers/).

 ### Long Papers